RafaelSolVargas/Ludo/README.md

 # Ludo
 A version of the tradional game Ludo
 ### Is modifying the project?
-- Rafael Vargas -> True
+- Rafael Vargas -> False
 - Thiago Bewiahn -> False
 - Kalleo Ouriques -> False